schibsted/spid-tech-docs/resources/articles/sdks/javascript.md

 Set to ’cookie’ to store the session as a cookie.
 Set to ’localstorage’ to store the session in local storage.
 Set to `false` to disable session storage altogether.
 The default value is ’localstorage’.

-##### noGlobalExport

-When running the AMD or CommonJS version of the SDK, you may want to set this to `true` to avoid setting the global `SPiD` js variable.

 ## Auto-login usecase

 This is a simple overview of Single Sign On using JS SDK, explaining the complete process between the client